wrfg/wrfg.org/content/pages/index.md

 ---
 sections:
+- template: text
+  content: WRFG 89.3 FM is an independent, non-profit, community radio station in
+    Georgia that is dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.
 - template: image
   image: "/uploads/WRFG Building.jpg"
   alt: WRFG Station on Austin Avenue
 - template: text
   content: |-
-    WRFG 89.3 FM is an independent, non-profit, community radio station in Georgia that is dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.

     Since 1973, WRFG has been broadcasting an invigorating mix of programming that has made us a favorite among discerning listeners:

     * Hand-Picked Music that spans a multitude of cultures:  Zydeco, Blues, Jazz, Celtic, Folk, Caribbean, Indian, R&B, Doo-Wop, Latin, Bluegrass, Hip Hop…. and many more!